KonstantinKhan/lucid-be/docs/modules/mappers.md

 val transportTask: TransportTask = domainTask.toTransport()
 ```

-This module is used by the Ktor application layer to convert between internal domain representations and API transport objects when handling HTTP requests and responses.
+This module is a dependency of the Ktor application layer and provides conversion between internal domain representations and API transport objects when handling HTTP requests and responses.